emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## RgShows
-### Score: 24/24
-1. Streams load very fast. ✔️
-1. The content is in 1080p, and can be lowered and most servers. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 25+ servers, picks fastest, and they do auto-switch when one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. UI is decent, feels modern, has lots of user settings. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching feature. ✔️
-1. Decent sorting options and has built in AI recommendation tool. ✔️
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***
 ## Rive
 ### Score: 24/24
 1. Streams load very fast. ✔️